Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

 \textit{Example 1: Antiferromagnetic (AFM) Heisenberg ladder.-} To demonstrate the power of our method, we compute the ES of two-leg Heisenberg ladder where the entangled boundary splits the ladder into two chains as shown in Fig.~\ref{Fig1}(b).
 The ES of this model has been carefully studied via ED for small sizes in previous work~\cite{Poilblanc2010entanglement} and it has a well-known phase diagram (See Fig.~\ref{Fig1}(c)).
 The spins on the ladder are coupled through the nearest neighbor interactions, where $J_{\text{leg}}$ denotes the intra-chain strength along the leg and $J_{\text{rung}}$ denotes the inter-chain strength on the rung.
 We first simulate with $J_{\text{leg}}=1$ and $J_{\text{rung}}=1.732$ ($\theta=\pi/3$) at $\beta=100$.
 The reason for this choice of parameters is that $\beta=100$ is a temperature low enough for a gapped rung singlet (I) phase which has been studied with ED in Ref.~\cite{Poilblanc2010entanglement}, therefore it is convenient for us to compare the results.

 Firstly, we present a comparison of the spectrum obtained through QMC+ED and directly through ED with system size $L=8$, as illustrated in Fig.~\ref{Fig_MC_ED}(a).
-It is evident that the spectrum obtained via QMC+ED approaches that of ED as the sample size increases, and higher energy levels require a greater number of sampling iterations.
+It is evident that the spectrum obtained via QMC+ED approaches that of ED as the number of samplings increases, and higher levels require a greater number of sampling iterations.
 It is easy to be understood because the QMC of course samples the lower energy configurations with heavier weight preferentially, thus the low-lying levels converge first.

-After demonstrating the power of this method, we want to answer some physical questions.
-For example, there is a {discrepancy} for the ES in the rung singlet (I) phase of the Heisenberg ladder in previous works~\cite{Poilblanc2010entanglement,zyan2021entanglement}.
-The ES here is expected to bear the low-energy CFT structure, i.e., the ground level of ES, $\xi_0$, will scale as $\xi_0/L=e_0+d_1/L^2+\mathcal{O}(1/L^3)$ where the $d_1=\pi c v/6$ according to the CFT predication with the central charge $c=1$ and $v$ is the velocity of ES near the gapless point~\cite{Poilblanc2010entanglement}, i.e. the Cloiseaux-Pearson spectrum of the quantum spin chain, $v|\sin(k)|$~\cite{Cloizeaux1962}.
-The fitting for the fine levels of the ES by ED at $L=14$ (its largest size) gave $v\sim 2.36$ while the fitting for the rough spectral function of entanglement by QMC combined with SAC at $L=100$ pointed to a double value $v\sim 4.58$~\cite{zyan2021entanglement}.
-Therefore, the later one thought it is because the finite size effect of ES is serious.
-Since our method avoids the limitation of the environment size, we can calculate larger sizes to see how the $v$ scales with $L$.
+After demonstrating the feasibility of this method, we want to answer some physical questions.
+For example, there is a discrepancy for the ES in the rung singlet (I) phase of the Heisenberg ladder in previous works~\cite{Poilblanc2010entanglement,zyan2021entanglement}.
+The ES here is expected to bear the low-energy CFT structure, i.e., the ground level of ES, $\xi_0$, will scale as $\xi_0/L=e_0+d_1/L^2+\tcb{O}(1/L^3)$ where the $d_1=\pi c v/6$ according to the CFT predication with the central charge $c=1$ and $v$ is the velocity of ES near the gapless point~\cite{Poilblanc2010entanglement}, \tcb{i.e.,} the Cloiseaux-Pearson spectrum of the quantum spin chain, \tcb{$v|\sin k|$}~\cite{Cloizeaux1962}.
+The fitting for the fine levels of the ES by ED at $L=14$ (its largest size) gave $v\sim 2.36$ while the fitting for the rough spectral function of entanglement by QMC combined with SAC at $L=100$ pointed to a double value $v\sim 4.58$~\cite{zyan2021entanglement}. \red{Therefore, the later paper \tcb{attributed the different results} to the finite size effect.} Since our method avoids the limitation of the environment size, we can calculate larger sizes to see how the $v$ scales with $L$.
 If the ES has obvious finite size effect, the $v$ certainly will increase following the size.